abhishek-choudharys/FUS-E/README.md

 ## (Fuzzy unhindered search - Efficient)
 Built on Python 3.9.

-Text file used: The Project Gutenberg EBook of The Adventures of Sherlock Holmes by Sir Arthur Conan Doyle (largeText.txt) </br>
+Text file used: The Project Gutenberg EBook of The Adventures of Sherlock Holmes by Sir Arthur Conan Doyle (<a href="https://github.com/abhishek-choudharys/FUS-E/blob/main/largeText.txt">largeText.txt</a>) </br>
 Number of characters: 6488666

 ---